Ryan Weston enters his fourth season as the cornerbacks coach at Husson in 2016.

 Wiggins and Edge became the first set of wideouts in program history to record 100-yard receiving games in a single-game on November 19th at Western New England.

 Weston served as the tight ends coach in 2015, coaching a tight ends group that helped produced an offensive attack that average a single-season record of 420.6 yards per game, 187.8 passing yards per game, 232.8 rushing yards per game and 37.4 points per game.
 His tight ends caught eight passes for 63 yards and two touchdowns.

 Prior to joining the Eagles’ staff, Weston spent two seasons coaching at his alma mater as the assistant offensive line coach and as an assistant coach on the men’s basketball team.

 Weston earned a Bachelor of Science in African American Studies from Bates College in 2013.
-He was a four year member of the football as a left-tackle.
+He was a four-year member of the football team as a left-tackle.
 Weston was named the team’s Offensive MVP and as well as earning 2nd Team All-NESCAC for the 2010 season.

 Weston was also a four-year member of the men’s basketball team, serving as team captain as a senior and helped lead the team to its first winning season in 31 years.
 He was also named the team’s Defensive Player of Year and awarded the Courage and Leadership award for the 2012 season.